YuvalNirkin/YuvalNirkin.github.io/_posts/2020-09-23-hateful-memes.md

 In order to roughly assess the quality of extracted features we will make two separate simple classifiers using those features:

--Logistic regression classifier:
+- Logistic regression classifier:

-§Using logistic regression we got the following :
+  - Using logistic regression we got the following :

 ![Fig 5]({{site.baseurl}}/assets/img/projects/hateful_memes/fig5.png)

-§From the model coefficients we can deduce that the most dominant feature is, as we expected, is the text profanity feature.
+  - From the model coefficients we can deduce that the most dominant feature is, as we expected, is the text profanity feature.

--SVM classifier:
+- SVM classifier:

-§Using SVM we got the following:
+  - Using SVM we got the following:

 ![Fig 6]({{site.baseurl}}/assets/img/projects/hateful_memes/fig6.png)